userisanonymous/ProjectTerraform/README.md

 user: creates 3 users and adds them to group & geneartes and distributes the SSH keys for these users.
 webserver: Installs Apache web server on deployed linux VMs, creats index.html file on /var/www/html directory for each VM and writes VM's FQDN to that file.
 Handler will restart the apache server.

-playbook: Ansible playbook that wil run all the above defined tasks against the deployed Linux VMs.
+playbook: Ansible playbook that will run all the above defined tasks against the deployed Linux VMs.

 ## Requirements
 Terraform 1.4.6+ and Azure CLI